 - The University will reimburse baggage fees reasonable for the length of the trip.

 - Trips booked using federal awards must use U.S. airline carriers, as outlined in the federal government’s Fly America Act.
+Exceptions must be documented using the Office of Sponsored Programs Fly America Act Waiver.

 - If traveler is hand carrying or shipping out of the country any research equipment, biological material or non-biological scientific samples, see Policy on Export Controls before proceeding.